Russian oil output cuts: where there's a will there's a way

 Scientists and a new generation of industry specialists are challenging this consensus.

-“Depleted wells have already been shut, there is nothing catastrophic about that,” said Shpilman, the son of a celebrated Soviet oil scientist, in whose honor a Western Siberian oil field has been named.
+“Depleted wells have already been shut, there is nothing catastrophic about that,” said Shpilman, the son of a celebrated Soviet oil scientist, in whose honour a Western Siberian oil field has been named.

 That Russian oil companies can regulate their output is also clear from a seasonal pattern: they lower production in the winter due to the cold weather, and increase it in the summer.